Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

 This loads a `Corning 96 Well Plate <https://labware.opentrons.com/corning_96_wellplate_360ul_flat>`_ in slot 1 and a `Opentrons 300 µL Tiprack <https://labware.opentrons.com/opentrons_96_tiprack_300ul>`_ in slot 2 and 3, and uses a P300 Single pipette and a P300 Multi pipette.

-You can follow along and simulate the protocol using our protocol simulator, which can be installed by following the instructions at :ref:`writing`.

 There are three complex liquid handling commands:

 +------------------------------------------+----------------------------------------------------+------------------------------------------------------+-------------------------------------------+